-Youthful minds are less capable of envisioning the unintended, often adverse, consequences of ‘progress’.
-One has to screw up for decades to really appreciate how much ‘the road to hell is paved with good intentions’.
-The most important thing in life, the bottom line, is health.
+Young minds are less capable of envisioning the unintended, often adverse, consequences of ‘progress’.
+Experiencing a long life replete with losses and errors helps to appreciate viscerally how true ‘the road to hell is paved with good intentions’.
+The most important thing in life is health.
 That is the essence of survival.
-Everything else is simply indulging one’s daily self-interests.
-What began with fire as a tool of survival, will end with the ultimate advancement in the cause of survival – health and long life.
-With long life comes increasing mental health – wisdom and pseudo free will– and this will enable us to return to living in greater harmony with the rest of life on earth.
-Yes, human history has a happy conclusion despite all its thrilling ups-and-downs midway.
+Everything else is simply icing on the cake, indulging our daily desires.
+What began with fire as a tool for survival will end with a vital advancement for the sake of survival… health and long life!
+With long life usually comes increasing mental health and deeper wisdom.
+This, more than any other factor, should enable us to return to living in greater harmony with the rest of life on earth.
+I feel human history has a happy conclusion despite all its thrilling ups-and-downs midway.

 (1) About Archaeology says: